w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Add previous and next buttons

 Provide buttons to allow users to switch back and forth between items.
-Use `<button>` elements provide semantic meaning, support by assistive technologies, and consistent keyboard use out of the box.
-Create and add the buttons using JavaScript, because they are only functional when JavaScript is loaded anyway.
+Use `<button>` elements to provide semantic meaning, support for assistive technologies, and consistent keyboard use out of the box.
+Create and add the buttons using JavaScript, because they are only functional when JavaScript is loaded.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>